Reinhold Glière: Biography

 As Taneyev's pupil and an 'associated' member of the circle around the Petersburg publisher Mitrofan Belyayev, it appeared Glière was destined to be a chamber musician.
 In 1902 Arensky wrote about the Sextet, Op.
 1, "one recognizes Taneyev easily as a model and this does praise Glière".
 Unlike Taneyev, Glière felt more attracted to the national Russian tradition as he was taught by Rimsky-Korsakov's pupil Ippolitov-Ivanov.
 Alexander Glazunov even certified an "obtrusively Russian style" to Glière's 1st Symphony.
 The 3rd Symphony Ilya Muromets was a synthesis between national Russian tradition and impressionistic refinement.
 The premiere was in Moscow in 1912, and it resulted in the award of the Glinka Prize.
 The symphony depicts in four tableaux the adventures and death of the Russian hero Ilya Muromets.
 This work was widely performed, in Russia and abroad, and earned him worldwide renown.
-It became an item in the extensive repertoire of Leopold Stokowski, who made, with Glière's approval, an abridged version, shortened to around the half the length of the original.
+It became an item in the extensive repertoire of Leopold Stokowski, who made, with Glière's approval, an abridged version, shortened to around half the length of the original.
 Today's cult status of Ilya Muromets is based not least on the pure dimensions of the original 80-minute work, but Ilya Muromets demonstrates the high level of Glière's artistry.
 The work has a comparatively modern tonal language, massive Wagnerian instrumentation and long lyrical lines.

-Notwithstanding his political engagement after the October Revolution Glière kept out of the ideological ditch war between the Association for Contemporary Music (ASM) and the Russian Association of Proletarian Musicians (RAPM) during the late 1920s.
+Despite his political engagement after the October Revolution Glière kept out of the ideological ditch war between the Association for Contemporary Music (ASM) and the Russian Association of Proletarian Musicians (RAPM) during the late 1920s.
 Glière concentrated primarily on composing monumental operas, ballets, and cantatas.
 His symphonic idiom, which combined broad Slavonic epics with cantabile lyricism, is governed by rich, colourful harmony, bright and well-balanced orchestral colours and perfect traditional forms.
 Obviously this secured his acceptance by Tsarist and Soviet authorities, at the same time creating resentment from many composers who suffered intensely under the Soviet regime.
 As the last genuine representative of the pre-revolutionary national Russian school, i.e. a 'living classic', Glière was immune to the standard reproach of "formalism" (mostly equivalent to "modernity" or "bourgeois decadence").
 Thus the infamous events of 1936 and 1948 passed Glière by.

 Gliere wrote concerti for harp (Op.
 74, 1938), coloratura soprano (Op.
 82, 1943), cello (Op.
 87, 1946, dedicated to Sviatoslav Knushevitsky), horn (Op.
 91, 1951, dedicated to Valery Polekh), and violin (Op.
 100, 1956, unfinished, completed by Boris Lyatoshinsky).
 Nearly unexplored are Glière's educational compositions, his chamber works, piano pieces and songs from his time at the Moscow Gnesin School of Music.